Key Points:

 Upon entering the park, you’ll be prompted to pay $15 per vehicle ($10 for Nevada residents).
 Both cash and major credit cards are accepted.

-For up-to-date information on cost, hours of operation, etc. I’d recommend scoping out Valley of Fire’s official website, here.
+For up-to-date information on cost, hours of operation, etc., scope out Valley of Fire’s official website, here.

-I arrived at the entry gate to Valley of Fire at about 7:30 am to avoid both the heat and crowds.
-I was the 17th vehicle to enter the state park that day and enjoyed my first hour or two in relative solitude.
+I pulled up to the entry gate at 7:30am to avoid both the heat and the crowds.
+I was the 17th vehicle to enter the park that day and enjoyed my first hour or two in relative solitude.

-In addition to trails, I wanted to ensure I visited the “quick hitter” items like Elephant Rock, the Historic Cabins, and Arch Rock which don’t require many steps or effort.
+In addition to trails, I wanted to ensure I hit the “quick hitter” items like Elephant Rock, the CCC Cabins, and Arch Rock, which don’t require much effort.

 White Domes Loop

-A 1.1-mile loop, White Domes Loop easily qualified as my favorite trail hiked at Valley of Fire.
+A 1.1-mile hike, White Domes Loop easily qualified as my favorite trail hiked at Valley of Fire.

-The trail starts on loose sand, which is a challenge to trudge through, and brings you past ruins that look like the remnants of an ancient structure.
+The trail starts on loose sand, which was hard to trudge through, and leads past ruins that look like the remnants of an ancient structure.

-Interestingly though, I learned the ruins were actually part of a movie set for “The Professionals” which was filmed on this site in the 1960s.
-I didn’t realize this coming in, so it was a fun factoid to take home with me, and I’m excited to watch the film.
+Interestingly, though, the ruins were part of a movie set for “The Professionals,” which was filmed on this site in the 1960s.
+I didn’t realize this coming in – Learning is fun!

-After passing the ruins, the trail takes you through the narrows, which is essentially a skinny canyon that proved to be quite scenic.
+After passing the ruins, the trail winds through the narrows, a skinny canyon unlike anything I’ve walked through before.

-After navigating the narrows, the trail loops you back to the parking lot through a somewhat unexciting patch of desert.
+The trail then loops back to the parking lot through a somewhat unexciting patch of desert.

 The lack of excitement on the back half of the trail was interrupted by a group of bighorn sheep lounging approximately 20-feet away from me.

-It was honestly a bit unsettling to come face to face with wildlife like that while by myself in the middle of the desert, but they seemed unphased by my presence.
+It was honestly a bit unsettling to come face to face with wildlife like that while by myself in the middle of the desert, but they seemed unfazed by my presence.

 Fire Wave Trail

-The next trail I hit was the Fire Wave Trailhead which is .75 miles out and .75 miles back, making it a 1.5-mile round trip.
-According to the informational placard, “The fire wave is an impressive display of striated sandstone that has eroded over time to create a beautiful wave effect”.
+The next trail I hit was the Fire Wave Trailhead, which is .75 miles out and .75 miles back, making it a 1.5-mile round trip.
+According to a placard, “The fire wave is an impressive display of striated sandstone that has eroded over time to create a beautiful wave effect”.

 I agree.

-The trail started out by wrapping around a large rock formation downhill until leveling off on a flat rock surface that grew more and more scenic by the step.
+The trail started by wrapping around a large rock formation downhill, then leveling off on a flat rock surface that grew more and more scenic by the step.

-NOTE: This trail is closed from June 1st to September 30th annually due to high heat.
+NOTE: This trail is closed from June 1st to September 30th each year due to high temperatures.

 To be honest, I didn’t really know what the Fire Wave was… until I saw it.